Happy sheep produce finer wool. It’s a simple win-win, really.

 At DILLING, we care about good working conditions for everyone involved in our production – not least the sheep that provide the outstanding merino wool for our products.
 To us, this means upholding high standards for the way the animals are cared for, along with setting standards in place to ensure their wellbeing.
 It’s important to note here that the sheep are not pets, but they are part of an industrial purpose.

 We only work with trusted partners who share our passion for wool and respect for animals.
-All our merino wool is organic and comes from Patagonia in Argentina, exclusively supplied by our regular partner, Fuhrmann.
+All our merino wool is organic and comes primarily from Patagonia in Argentina, exclusively supplied by our regular partner, Fuhrmann.

-Fuhrmann is responsible for 23 farms in Argentina, which are primarily family-run, with more than 170,000 sheep that roam and graze on vast areas of natural vegetation.
+Fuhrmann is responsible for 23 farms in Argentina, which are mostly family-run, with more than 170,000 sheep that roam and graze on vast areas of natural vegetation.
 DILLING has chosen Fuhrmann as a permanent business partner and supplier because our companies are so alike in many ways.
 We are both deeply passionate about what we do, and we wholeheartedly support animal welfare and an environmentally friendly production.

 Want to know more?
 Visit our Argentinian supplier’s website here.